jship/context/talks/2020/haskell-love/slides.md

 ## How it works according to the code

-We saw `withEmptyStore` and `withNonEmptyStore` previously, and these two functions are both implemented in terms of the lower-level `withStore`:
+We saw `withNonEmptyStore` previously, and this function is implemented in terms of the lower-level `withStore`:

 . . .